EconPapers

 Papers from arXiv.org

 Abstract: I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
 The principal designs a rating scheme that maps the agent's quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent's expected quality.
 For example, a school incentivizes learning through a grading policy that discloses the student's quality to the job market.
-I reduce the principal's problem to the design of an interim wage function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal's objective is expected quality, pass/fail tests are optimal if agents' abilities are concentrated towards the top of the distribution, while pass/lower censorship is optimal if abilities are concentrated towards the mode.
-The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
-Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.
-For quality maximization, pass/fail tests remain optimal if the ability distribution becomes increasingly more concentrated towards the top.
+In particular, when the principal's objective is expected quality, pass/fail tests are optimal if the agent's ability distribution is concentrated towards the top, while lower censorship is optimal if the ability distribution is concentrated towards the mode.
+The results also generalize existing results in optimal delegation with an outside option, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
+Additionally, I provide sufficient conditions under which stochastic ratings outperform deterministic ratings and under which they do not.

 New Economics Papers: this item is included in nep-cta, nep-des and nep-mic